dynobo/SnippetStore/README.md

 For the results, see Screenshot above.

-## Todo
+## Roadmap
 Not sure if I ever do this, as I'm fine with the current state.
-But maybe if requested or of interest by others:
+But maybe if requested or of interest by others... *hint* *hint*
 - Create new snippet from clipboard
 - Move configuration out of source (not sure to where...)
+- Find a solution for "Move to Trash" without external dependencies
 - Test performance for many snippets